OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

     :scale: 70 %
     :align: center

-* Finish by clicking on **Save**
+* Finish by click on **Save**

-* In the new window choose your field settings: select the geometry type that describes the kind of geospatial information you want to store.
+* Choose your field settings in the new window: Select the geometry type that describes the kind of geospatial information you want to store.
 Choose *Polygon* to follow our example.

-.. tip::  Read the text below in the *Geometry type* drop-box to find the geometry type that fits your needs.

 .. image:: ../../images/screenshots/1024x768/cartaro3.png
     :scale: 70 %
     :align: center

+.. tip::  Read the text below the *Geometry type* drop-down box to find the geometry type that fits your needs.
-* Finish by clicking on **Save field settings**
+* Finish by click on **Save field settings**

 .. image:: ../../images/screenshots/1024x768/cartaro4.png
     :scale: 70 %